alessandroscarlatti/launch4j-gradle-plugin/README.md

 Integration with Launch4j and the [Launch4j Gradle plugin](https://github.com/TheBoegl/gradle-launch4j).

-You want to package your jar as a great-looking exe quickly.
+You want to quickly package your jar as a great-looking exe.
 This is easier than ever with the `Launch4jTemplateTask` Gradle task.

-The plugin makes available a `Launch4jTemplateTask`.
 Building an executable is now only a few lines of code, thanks to a few sensible conventions and defaults.

 # How to Use